daniel-althoff/daniel-althoff.github.io/index.md

 ### Open-source projects
 - **hydroversebr**<br>
 The long-term objective of <a href='https://github.com/hydroversebr/' target='blank'>hydroversebr</a> is to provide a collection of R packages designed to support hydrological analyses and modeling.
+Already includes:
+   - <a href='https://github.com/hydroversebr/hydrobr/' target='blank'>hydrobr</a>

 ---